earthly/website/blog/_posts/2023-01-09-k8s-cluster-security.md

  - Security
  - Pod
  - Cluster
-excerpt: "Learn how to secure your Kubernetes cluster by applying security contexts to pods and containers.
-This article explains the concept of security contexts, their implementation in Kubernetes, and provides a step-by-step guide on how to apply them to enhance the overall security of your cluster."
+excerpt: Learn how to secure your Kubernetes cluster by applying security contexts to pods and containers.
+This article explains the concept of security contexts, their implementation in Kubernetes, and provides a step-by-step guide on how to apply them to enhance the overall security of your cluster.
 ---

 <div class="wide">